There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 • processes for genetically modifying humans (L611-18 CPI);

-• processes for genetically modifying animals (L611-19 CPI) if they cause suffering without substantial medical benefit.
+• processes for genetically modifying animals (L611-19 CPI) if they cause suffering in the animals without substantial medical benefit.

 Thus, processes for genetically modifying plants and animals (without unnecessary suffering) are patentable (INPI Examination Guidelines, I-C VII-2.4.a and I-C VII-2.4.c).